fusioncharts/dev_centre_docs/chart-guide/advanced-charts/gantt-chart/configuring-cosmetics.md

 The Social Media Optimization Gantt chart that we have been looking at so far looks like this:

-{% embed_all {"source": "gauge-and-widgets-guide-gantt-chart-configuring-cosmetics-example-4.js", "id": "4"} %}
+{% embed_all gauge-and-widgets-guide-gantt-chart-configuring-cosmetics-example-4.js %}

 The above Gantt chart rendered with an additional "Owner" column looks like this:

-{% embed_all {"source": "gauge-and-widgets-guide-gantt-chart-configuring-cosmetics-example-5.js", "id": "5"} %}
+{% embed_all gauge-and-widgets-guide-gantt-chart-configuring-cosmetics-example-5.js %}

 Because the chart width is relatively small here, a scroll bar comes up and allows the users to scroll through the data table.
 You can increase the width of data table by: